JohnesKe/mpesa-php-api/README.md

 php artisan vendor:publish --tag=mpesa-php-api-migrations
 ```

-Fill in all your production Mpesa API details.
+Fill in all your production Mpesa API details in the `.env` file.
 Here are the env variables for quick copy paste.
-For the `MPESA_ENVIRONMENT` use `live` as the value.
+For the `MPESA_ENVIRONMENT` use `live` as the value for production.

 ```
 MPESA_CONSUMER_KEY=